Skip to content

 Localtonians wish a Happy Birthday to Harrodsburg native Jason Adam Dunn, born in 1973.
 The EKU Colonel scored 11 TDs in the NFL.

 February 27, 1975, hungry Central Kentuckians lined up in the cold to buy cheap cheese and potatoes from the National Famers Organization.
-Potatoes sold for $3.00 per 50 lb bag, but they were selling for $1.59 for ten lbs in local stores.
+Potatoes sold for $3.00 per 50 lb bag, in stores they went for $1.59 for ten lbs.
 Cheese sold for $1.25 a pound, and they moved over 40,000 lbs.

-February 27, 1982, at 11:30 p.m., someone sniped Andrew C. Thornton II at Lexington’s Merrick Inn, firing two bullets.
+February 27, 1982, at 11:30 p.m., someone sniped Andrew C. Thornton II at the Merrick Inn, firing two bullets.
 The former Lexington narcotics officer wore a bulletproof vest and walked away.
-A year later, he died after he strapped too much cocaine to himself and jumped out of an airplane.
+A year later his parachute failed to open and he died because too many pounds of cocaine were strapped to his body.

 February 27, 1993, Jamal Mashburn, with his mother in the audience, had an emotional good-bye to Rupp Arena before beating Auburn 80-78.